rebrowser/rebrowser-bot-detector/README.md

 Fix: use `defaultViewport: null` (Puppeteer) and `viewport: null` (Playwright).

 ### window.dummyFn
 The goal is to test that you can access main world objects.
 If you apply [`rebrowser-patches`](https://github.com/rebrowser/rebrowser-patches), then you cannot easily access the main world as all of your `page.evaluate()` scripts will be executed in an isolated world.
-To be able to do that, you need to use some special technique (see rebrowser-patches repo for details).
+To be able to do that, you need to use some special technique (read [How to Access Main Context Objects from Isolated Context in Puppeteer & Playwright](https://rebrowser.net/blog/how-to-access-main-context-objects-from-isolated-context-in-puppeteer-and-playwright-23741) or see rebrowser-patches repo for details).
 This test will help you to debug it.

 ## What is Rebrowser?
 This package is sponsored and maintained by [Rebrowser](https://rebrowser.net).
 We allow you to scale your automation in the cloud with hundreds of unique fingerprints.